JustinShirzad/LogSaver/README.md

 # LogSaver
-A simple file logging system for Python projects.
-Automatically creates timestamped log files with process names and line number tracking.
+- Create simple logs for your Python project.
+- Uses process names and timestamps to automatically create and write to a log file.

 ## Installation
 ```bash